blessingemm/blessingemm/README.md

 ## Objective

-Recent graduate with a kin interest for software engineering Currently deepening my expertise in front-end technologies through the **ALX ProDev Front-End Development Program** Passionate about using tech to bridge the digital divide in rural communities.
+Recent graduate with a kin interest for software engineering, currently deepening my expertise in front-end technologies through the **ALX ProDev Front-End Development Program**, passionate about using tech to bridge the digital divide in rural communities.
-Interested in AI, software engineering, and community-driven tech solutions.
+I am interested in AI, software engineering, and community-driven tech solutions.

 ## Skills